Carlos Kloppenburg

-Carlos Kloppenburg, O.F.M.
+Carlos José Boaventura Kloppenburg, O.F.M.
 (November 2, 1919 – May 8, 2009) was a German-born Brazilian bishop of the Roman Catholic Church.

+Biography

 Carlos Kloppenburg was born in Molbergen, district of Cloppenburg near Oldenburg, Germany, on November 2, 1919.
 His parents were Bernard and Josephine Kloppenburg who immigrated to Brazil with their family of 9 in 1924.

+In 1934, he entered the seminary of São Leopoldo, where he studied for 3 years; in 1941, he moved to Petropólis, Rio de Janeiro, to continue his studies.